SophieEnsing/Thesis/README.md

 * stations.csv: all stations used in the network with name and coordinates.
 Capacity is an extra column that can be used in future iterations.
 * destination csv files: all possible destinations with probabilities for all days.
 * origin csv files: all possible origins with probabilities for all days.

+### Results folder
+* There are four seperate result folders.
+Scenario 1 - Weekend, Scenario 1 - Week, Scenario 2 - Weekend, Scenario 2 - Week
+* Within these folders the results are stored per hour
+* Within every hour folder there are three files which store results for all iterations of a simulation.
+These files store the origins, destinations and origin-destination pairs within a trip.
+* For every iteration, passenger files are stored for logging and debugging purposes.
+These are not really used unless there is a problem.

 ## Future research
 1. Implement this method for the complete network.
 This research should be focused on the heuristics of route calculation.
 Since there will be a lot more options and overlapping lines, the route calculation needs to be improved.
 By using heuristics and implementing new rules, it can be tested how well the model performs as a baseline for the complete network.